Below are some guidelines for those NOT using insulin.

 Physical activities

-If your diabetes is under good control, you should be able to participate in the same kind of physical activities as people without diabetes, but remember that these activities can lower your blood sugar.
-Although this may sound good, given that Type 2 diabetes is characterized by high blood sugar, it is possible for your blood sugar to go too low if you are taking certain kinds of diabetes medicines.
+If your diabetes is well controlled, you should be able to participate in the same kind of physical activities as people without diabetes, but remember that these activities can lower your blood glucose.
+Although this may sound good, given that type 2 diabetes is characterised by high blood glucose, it is possible for your blood glucose to go too low if you are taking certain kinds of diabetes medicines.
 Your doctor will advise you if this is a possibility with your treatment.
-The extent to which your blood sugar is affected will also depend on the duration and intensity of the exercise.
+The extent to which your blood glucose is affected will also depend on the duration and intensity of the exercise.
 It differs from person to person.
 Try to learn how your body responds to different kinds of physical activities.

 Precautions after exercise